-4.26.4 Script extesions
+4.27.4 Script extesions

-The RoboTask gives some extensions of the language (for VB Script [380] and JS Script [378]): several additional functions.
+The RoboTask gives some extensions of the language (for VB Script [391] and JS Script [387]): several additional functions.
 You can use this functions freely in your texts of scripts.
 Notice that the JavaScript is case sensitive.
 But the functions of extensions work insensitive to a using register.
-Thereby, the expressions function LogMessage(AMessage)
+Thereby, the expressions are identical.

 '''

 LogMessage("Hello World!!!");

 logmessage("Hello World!!!");

-are identical.

 '''